 The experimental Duga (coded designation 5H77) was built outside Mykolaiv in Ukraine, but this array has been demolished and is no longer there.

-Duga-1 (Object Chernobyl-1) was built near two military towns and Chenobyl-1 Liubech-1 close to Pripyat and Chernihiv and begun regular transmissions on 1985, however was forced to cease work after Chornobyl Nuclear Power plant accident.
+Duga-1 (Object Chernobyl-1) was built near two military towns and Chenobyl-1.
+Liubech-1 was close to Pripyat and Chernihiv and begun regular transmissions in 1985, however it was forced to cease work after the Chernobyl Nuclear Power plant accident.

-CIA first became aware of Soviet plans to build the radar on 1970 and made photographic reconnaissance around the area.
-The declassified documents shows that CIA found “”a standart FIX 24 HF/DF antenna” and support area of “at least ten buildings”.
+The CIA first became aware of Soviet plans to build the radar in 1970 and made photographic reconnaissance around the area.
+The declassified documents shows that CIA found “a standard FIX 24 HF/DF antenna” and support area of “at least ten buildings.”
 Note that town of Pripyat was established in 1970 and on 1972 the Chernobyl Power Plant building had begun.
-CIA was also aware of first facility in Mykolaiv and made detailed report on 1969,
+The CIA was also aware of first facility in Mykolaiv and made a detailed report in 1969,

-Although there were three Duga type radars, designation Duga-3 never existed as the most known radar located in Chernobyl area was called Duga-1 or Object Chernobyl.
+Although there were three Duga type radars, the designation Duga-3 never existed.
+This was incorrect information created out of rumors over time.
+The Russian Woodpecker, the most known radar located in the Chernobyl area was actually Object Chernobyl aka Duga-1.

 The woodpecker was known to use three different repetitive rates, 10 Hz, 16 Hz, and 20 Hz.
 The 10 Hz rate was used more often than the other two.
-The powerful transmitter enabled Duga-3 to be heard from around the world.
-So the “woodpecker” sound created by it interfered with many other shortwave stations, and there were even some products created to counter this.
+The powerful transmitter enabled Duga to be heard from around the world.
+So the “Woodpecker” sound created by it interfered with many other shortwave stations.
+There were even some products created to counter this.